 I’m not a fan of regular bread and butter pudding – and, as a wheat intolerant, it doesn’t agree too much with my insides.
 In fact, we are usually a bread free house as Kieran doesn’t really eat it either.
-But we bought a loaf of bread to make bacon sandwiches for some guests and didn’t want the rest of the loaf to go to waste.
+But I had leftover pain au chocolat from a picnic and didn’t want them to go to waste.
 May as well make a dessert out of it (and to be honest, with the amount of pastry and cake I’ve been eating recently, you wouldn’t think that I was wheat intolerant at all!)

-My friend gave me a few old copies of Jamie Oliver’s ‘Jamie’ magazine, which had a recipe for chocolate bread and butter pudding.
-I’ve adapted it from the original recipe, which uses croissants and I substituted white chocolate for milk.
+My friend gave me a few old copies of Jamie Oliver’s ‘Jamie’ magazine, which had a recipe for chocolate bread and butter pudding, using croissants.
+I’ve adapted it slightly.
 It may have converted me – very rich and you definitely need to eat this warm with some cream or ice cream, to cut through the richness.

 - butter, for greasing

 - 1 vanilla pod, split and seeds scraped

 - 175g white chocolate

 - 750g pain au chocolat (I used 8)